thestrukture/IDE/README.md

 Improvements to the codebase and pull requests are encouraged.

 ### Teams and small businesses
-Get `IDE` setup for your business, with training for your staff.
+Get `IDE` setup for your business, with staff training.
 Learn more at [gophersauce.com](https://gophersauce.com).

 ###### Reporting
 As a human I can't be everywhere, please help me find problems or unexpected behavior with this piece of software.